marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 This frame MUST only appear in the handshake and in the application data packet number space.
 It is a "probing frame" as defined in {{Section 9.1 of RFC9000}}.
 OBSERVED_ADDRESS frames are ack-eliciting, and SHOULD be retransmitted if lost.
+Retransmissions MUST happen on the same path as the original frame was sent on.

 An endpoint MUST NOT send an OBSERVED_ADDRESS frame to a node that did not request the receipt of address observations as described in